juls-ian/the-searcher-api/doc/workflow.md

 1. make these components:
    - model
    - migration
+   - resources
 2. update the UserController's store method to add term/ed board to the editorial_board table
 3. create three additional methods to manage the term of the user
 4. define the relationship its relationship to the User model
 5. implement a feature to get the current_term and all_term of the user
 6. declare in the api route the three additional methods

+## Issue
+1. make these components of the Issue:
+   - model
+   - migration
+   - resources
+   - policies
+   - requests
+2. implement crud features to manage issues
+3. implement slug generation and register it in the AppServiceProvider
+4. define in the api routes

+## Bulletin
+1. make these components of the Bulletin:
+   - model
+   - migration
+   - resources
+2. define the relationship on the Bulletin and User model
+3. implement crud features to manage issues
+4. implement slug generation and register it in the AppServiceProvider
+5. define in the api routes

+## Archives
+1. make these components of the Archive:
+   - model
+   - migration
+2. implement polymorphic relationship
+   - php artisan make:trait Archivable
+3. add archive functions in each of the models as well in the api route
+4. implement crud features to manage archives
+5. define in the api of this controller
+6. enforceMorphMap in the AppServiceProvider